 These tribal casinos operate under the Indian Gaming Regulatory Act (IGRA) and are limited to Class II gaming.
 In plain terms, that means electronic bingo machines.
 No blackjack or roulette tables.
 And no traditional slot machines either.

 That’s the situation right now.
-Until Alabama’s gambling laws change, those tribal casinos and HHR venues are the only legal options in-state.
+Until Alabama’s gambling laws change, those tribal gaming facilities and HHR venues are the only legal, real-money casino options in-state.

 Most residents who want a full casino experience just drive across the border to Mississippi, where you’ll find around 30 Las Vegas-style casinos in places like Tunica, Biloxi, and along the Gulf Coast.